Rostlab/SNAP2/README.md

 * Description
   * feature calculation (using predict protein pipeline)
   * neural network with 650 input, 100 hidden and 2 output nodes
-  * all 10 models from 10-fold cross validation used to calculate results
+  * all 10 models from 10-fold cross validation used to calculate the results
   * 10 results averaged in jury decision

 ### Training / Test data

-* 101,515 variants from PMD, SwissProt, OMIM, and HumVar either classified as 'neutral' or 'effect'
+About 100,000 variants from the Protein Mutant Database (PMD), SwissProt, OMIM and HumVar are used for testing and training of SNAP2.
+The variants are either classified as 'neutral' or 'effect'.

-  * PMD = Protein Mutant Database
-    * PMD annotations 'no change' --> neutral
-    * PMD annotations with any level of in- or decrease in function --> effect
-    * 51,817 variants (13,638 neutral, 38,179 effect) in 4,061 proteins
-  * Enzyme Commission number (EC number) retrieved from SwissProt that classifies an enzyme's function
-    * Two variants have the same number --> neutral
-    * 26,840 neutral variants in 2,146 proteins
-  * OMIM & HUmVar are disease data bases
-    * disease-associated variants --> effect
-    * 22,858 effect variants in 3,537 proteins
-* tenfold cross-validation
-  * 8 for training, 1 for cross-training, 1 for testing
-  * ```to do```describe how the subsets are determined
+If a variant is annotated with 'no change' in PMD, the variant is classified as neutral.
+If there is any change in its function independent of in- or decrease, it is classified as effect.
+The function of enzymes that are listed in SwissProt is descibed by the Enzyme Commission (EC) number.
+If two variants have the same EC number, they are classified as neutral.
+The databases OMIM and HumVar contain protein variants that are associated with diseases.
+Therefore, they provide variants with an effect.

 ### Publications and other Resources